aridjayarecipes/cutesrecipes.web.app/content/post/1778-steps-to-prepare-homemade-no-bake-blueberry-lemon-mascarpone-tart.md

 1. Get 2 mint leaves

 The simple lemon filling sits in a flaky shortbread crust and is swirled.
-I&#39;ve fallen in love with No Bake Tarts!
-They&#39;re quick and easy to prepare and can be made with so many fun fillings.
+I've fallen in love with No Bake Tarts!
+They're quick and easy to prepare and can be made with so many fun fillings.
 You can absolutely switch up the cookies in the crust and use a store bought lemon curd if you wish.

 <!--inarticleads2-->